-Discover the physical laws of nature, including motion, dynamics, energy, waves and sound, light, modern physics, and relativity.
-Also study interactions among science, technology and society.
-Through inquiry-based learning, students will develop scientific critical thinking and reasoning skills.
-Also study interactions among science, technology and society.
-Recommended for college bound students and provides preparation for those intending to take AP Physics.
+Physics is concerned with the study of motion, dynamics, gravity, energy, waves, special relativity, and current discoveries in physics.
+We will explore applications in Hollywood movies, technology, and society.
+Recommended for students seeking a Bachelor of Science degree.
+If you are pursuing Engineering or Physical Science major in college it is recommended that you take this class prior to senior year so you can fit in AP Physics before graduation.
 Laboratory Requirement: At least 25 percent of the instructional time will be spent in hands-on laboratory work, with an emphasis on inquiry-based investigations that provide students with opportunities to apply the science practices.